Hendrix-CS/creativity-TEC/projects/remix.md

 - A text document describing and reflecting on your creative process, as explained above.

-- If you wish, you may combine multiple text documents into one, as long as you are clear about the different sections.
-For example, if you write a story, you could put the story, copyright and attributions, and reflection all in the same document.
+- If you choose, you may combine multiple text documents into one, as long as you are clear about the different sections.
+For example, if you write a story, you could put the story, copyright, attributions, and reflection all in the same document.
+Putting everything in one document is not necessarily better---do whatever you think is most clear.

 - All files can be submitted via [this Dropbox link](https://www.dropbox.com/request/FWZaSNQbkDFQ4Skv18tF).